Saskia Comess takes full advantage of Yale's open campus.

-The Stolwijk Fellowship is annually awarded to up to 7 qualified students completing their first year in the Master of Public Health (MPH) Program.
-This award is intended to support a summer research project or internship related to environmental health sciences.
+The Stolwijk Fellowship is annually awarded to any 1st year MPH student to support a summer research project or internship related to environmental health sciences.

 - Field experience or experiential learning project

 - Environmental health policy or applied intervention project

 Students apply for the Stolwijk Fellowship through the Yale Grants & Fellowships database.
 Search for “Yale School of Public Health Summer Internship Awards” and continue through the application process.
 When prompted, select “Yes” for Stolwijk.